luainkernel/lunatik/socket/README.md

 ## Introduction

 The Lunatik socket library is developed by Chengzhi Tan (@tcz717).
-It provides most frequently used APIs that available for `IPv4`, `TCP` and `UDP`.
+It provides most frequently used APIs available for `IPv4`, `TCP` and `UDP`.
 I/O multiplex API, `poll` is also included in this library.
 The testcase file is `socket/examples/test.lua`.

 ### Compile

-Complie the kernel module:
+Complie:

 ```shell
 make -C /lib/modules/$(uname -r)/build M=LUNATIC_ROOT_PATH modules ARCH=x86_64